tsubasakong/agents-deep-research/README.md

 Designed to be extendable to use custom tools and any other 3rd party LLMs compatible with the OpenAI API spec.
 LLM and tool calls can be optionally traced using OpenAI's tracing feature.

+Now with support for using Claude with MCP (Model Context Protocol) for more streamlined tool usage.

 Some background reading [here](https://www.j2.gg/thoughts/deep-research-how-it-works).

 ## Overview